Jay Arcilla

-Ruel Julian Peter Arcilla simply known as Jay Arcilla (born May 21, 1996) is a YouTube sensation, actor, model and dancer.
+Ruel Julian Peter Arcilla (born May 21, 1996), simply known as Jay Arcilla, is a YouTube sensation, actor, model and dancer.
 He is best known for his viral Dubsmash video Twerk It Like Miley by Brandon Beal, and bagged his role as Reggie in the Primetime series broadcast by GMA Network, Little Nanay.

 Biography

-Arcilla was born and raised in San Pablo, Laguna.

 In 2015, he joined Eat Bulaga!s segment, That's My Bae: "Twerk It" Dance Contest.
 The same year, he also joined the comeback StarStruck with its 6th season.

 He is the nephew of the lead actor of Heneral Luna, John Arcilla.

 Career

 That's My Bae

 In 2015, he auditioned in an Eat Bulaga! segment, That's My Bae: "Twerk It" Dance Contest.
 He is one of the first Baes to enter the Eat Bulaga! stage together with Miggy Tolentino and Tommy Peñaflor.
 Arcilla did not pass through the Semi-finals because of joining the reality show slated to air in an early September day, StarStruck.